Students who successfully complete this degree will be able to:

 Choose your subjects

-Students can complete up to 8 elective units.
-Electives can be any undergraduate unit offered by Open Universities Australia.
+Students can complete up to 8 elective subjects.
+Electives can be any undergraduate subject offered by Open Universities Australia.

 Students should register with Swinburne University of Technology for the degree by completing a Degree Registration form.
 The Degree Registration form can be downloaded from Swinburne's Open Universities Australia site.